 Some accident victims are reluctant to hire an attorney because they think they cannot afford one.
 However, most personal injury attorneys, including Kevin Roach, are only paid if you receive a settlement or a verdict in your favor.
 You do not pay anything up front.

 Also, remember that the statistics show that people who hire a personal injury attorney usually end up receiving far more accident compensation than if they handled the case on their own – on average, 3.5 times more.
-The bottom line is - you will most likely receive more for your injuries by hiring an experienced and proven auto accident personal injury attorney.
+The bottom line is - you will most likely receive more for your injuries by hiring an experienced auto accident personal injury attorney.

 Kevin Roach is one of those attorneys.
 He is a highly experienced and well-rated attorney who has practiced personal injury law since 2001.
 Kevin oversees every personal injury case to ensure that you receive the maximum financial award for your medical bills, lost wages, and pain & suffering.